LiLin-biosoft/epiConv/README.md

 27.5526	15.5030	29.7605	15.5724	20.6794 ......
 ......
 ```
-In order to acquire the similarites between cells, we need to sum the corressponding elements for each job using `paste` and `gawk`:
+In order to summarize the results from each small job, we need to sum the corressponding elements for each job using `paste` and `gawk`:
 ```
 paste -d " " pbmc5k/pbmc5k_sampled.run?? |\
 	gawk -f ~/epiCOnv/run_merge.gawk ncol=30 >pbmc5k/pbmc5k_sampled.mat
 ```
 In the script above, `ncol` should be equal to number of columns in `pbmc5k/pbmc5k_sampled.run??`.
-If you split the running into many small jobs (e.g. 100), this step can also run in parallel as follows (assuming we split it into 100 jobs with suffix from run00 to run99):
+If you split the task into many jobs (e.g. 100), this step can also run in parallel as follows (assuming we split it into 100 jobs with suffix from run00 to run99):
 ```
 paste -d " " pbmc5k/pbmc5k_sampled.run0? |\
 	gawk -f ~/epiConv/run_merge.gawk ncol=30 >pbmc5k/pbmc5k_sampled0.mat